 - Art.
 I used to make art.
 I’m really out of practice though, and I want to get back into the habit.
 Somewhere I came across a quote about how a beginning artist should plan to throw away their first 100 attempts (the only reference I could find is this, but I don’t think that was the source I heard it from originally).
 I bought a sketchbook and messed around a bit already, but my efforts so far have made me embarrassed to think they might stick around, which has resulted in a distinct lack of enthusiasm.
 So, my goal is to knock out at least 100 pieces on looseleaf so that I can start to feel good about putting things in the sketchbook.

 - Wilderness map.
 I am working on a hexcrawl setting for a B/X game.
 I’ve produced a few maps, but they’re mostly just for practice so far.
 I want to finish something with all the moving parts (encounter tables, strongholds, special hirelings, important monsters).
 Not finished in the sense of a published campaign setting, but finished in the sense of enough hooks to be ready for players.
 And maybe put it to use with item 3?

 - Gaming purchases.
-I went from owning only the three core Fourth Edition books this past summer to this.
+I went from owning only the three core Fourth Edition books this past summer to lots more.
 (When I played in the 90s, I had a shelf full of mostly Second Edition gaming books, but I sold them all when I went off to school in 1999.)
 Time to slow the acquisition down.
 I have plenty to read and use now.
 Something like a purchase per month from now on is probably reasonable.

 Too many goals?
 I hope not.
 This year I managed to keep my Nalfeshnee game running as a continuous campaign (15 sessions so far), built my little collection of RPG books, and learned from the OSR that there are words and concepts for many of my old practices (not to mention all the new things I have learned).